 After they drive off, the girls revert back to their teenage world.
 Laurie confesses to Annie that she’s interested in a boy at school, and Annie uses this information to her advantage later, blackmailing Laurie into watching Lindsey for her while she picks up her boyfriend, Paul, to bring him back to the Wallace house.
 These simple teenage conversations that we have been listening in on start to serve a purpose in maneuvering each character into their ultimate fates.

-The sun is setting as the girls walk up to their respective houses for their babysitting jobs that night.
-Michael isn’t far behind, and the dimming light seems to charge him with murderous energy.
-The horror fan audience is almost desperate for him to kill, emulating the burning desire that drives killers to commit their heinous acts.
-We’re itching for Michael to get going so that we can watch Laurie take him on.
-It is clear that she is our heroine by now.
-She has earned our sympathy with her awful friends and our respect with her maternal ways.
+While we're not sure how heroic she can be, it is clear that Laurie is our heroine now.
+She has earned our sympathy with her awful friends and our respect with her maternal ways towards Tommy.
 She is worthy to take on The Shape, but the ball is in Michael’s court now, and he still has plenty of stalking to do.

 Lindsey and Tommy watch horror movies on TV.